-April 30 finds us with the improvisational group Thank You for Coming Out will interpret the stories of two Transgender artists and friends of IHRAF.
+April 30, 7:00 pm: Thank You for Coming Out (The PIT, 123 E. 24th St.): The improv group will interpret the stories of two Transgender artists and friends of IHRAF.
 We will also be celebrating the nation's first transgender elected official in last November's election, Danica Roem in Virginia + two more!
-This will be at the PIT mainstage, 123 E. 24th Srreet.

 January 9, 2018